dsgandurra/cyberfeedbites/README.md

 ## Customisation

-- You can modify the default number of days for news retrieval by changing the `DAYS_BACK` parameter in the `config.py` file.
-Depending on the number of RSS feeds, it is best to keep this number small to make the output manageable (e.g., with the current feeds, around 100–150 entries are generated with the default value of 1 day).
-The `MAX_DAYS_BACK` parameter in the `config.py` file limits the maximum number of days that can be retrieved (default is 7 days).
-You can edit this variable in `config.py` if you want to increase this limit.
+- The `MAX_DAYS_BACK` parameter in `config.py` limits the maximum number of days allowed as input to prevent fetching an excessive number of RSS entries.
+You can increase this limit by editing the variable in `config.py`.
 - You can also add or remove RSS feed sources by editing the `cybersecnews-sources.opml` file.
-- Alternatively, you can use a different OPML file by providing its path when running the script, allowing multiple feed sets to be maintained separately.
+Alternatively, you can use a different OPML file as parameter, allowing multiple feed sets to be maintained separately.
 - CyberFeedBites generates HTML output based on a template located in the `data/templates` folder.
 You can modify this template (`template.html`) and the accompanying `style.css` for customisation.
-Note that if you choose a different directory to store the report, make sure to reference the CSS.
+Note that if you choose a different directory to store the html reports, make sure to reference that style CSS.

 ## License